LiMe-NanoBioeng/pygellan_sitch/pygellan_analysis/for_redistribution_files_only/readme.txt

-pygellan_analysis Executable
+pygellan_stitch_hydrogel Executable

 1. Prerequisites for Deployment

-Verify that version 9.8 (R2020a) of the MATLAB Runtime is installed.
+Verify that version 9.11 (R2021b) of the MATLAB Runtime is installed.
 If not, you can run the MATLAB Runtime installer.
 To find its location, enter